DaleOrders/AWS-Study-Notes/README.md

 - Term: Concurrent Accounts-how many individual accounts can be deployed into at the same time
 - Term: Failure Tolerance-amount of individual deployments can fail before the stackset fails
-- Term: Retain Stacks- remove stack instances from a target account while keeping others **When you may use StackSets**
+- Term: Retain Stacks- remove stack instances from a target account while keeping others

+**When you may use StackSets**
 - Scenario: Enable AWS Config
 - Scenario: AWS config Rules - MFA, EIPS, EBS Encryption
 - Scenario: Create IAM Roles for cross-account access

 ### CloudFormation Deletion Policy

+With the DeletionPolicy attribute you can preserve or (in some cases) backup a resource when its stack is deleted.
+You specify a DeletionPolicy attribute for each resource that you want to control.
+If a resource has no DeletionPolicy attribute, AWS CloudFormation deletes the resource by default.

 ![picture 142](images/dd4c7718c0bd7a891cbbe9c4e325d990fb41e1074d5c1703ed152378005f56ec.png)